A big thank you to our company partners!

 Syncona Ltd is a healthcare investment company which founds, builds and funds life sciences companies in areas of high, unmet medical need.
 The Syncona Foundation, the company’s charitable arm, has been supporting the Macular Society since 2021, helping to fund our vital services.

-Vision Express is a high street optician with over 600 stores across the UK and Ireland and we have been working in partnership since 2013.
-The team at Vision Express have been raising money to support the Macular Society’s services through a mix of colleague and customer facing activities.
-Their eye care professionals have also been supporting people with macular disease and signposting them to our services, reinforcing the company’s brand ambition to be the eye care expert on our high street.
+Vision Express is a high street optician with over 600 stores across the UK and Ireland and we were delighted to work in partnership for ten years from 2013 to 2023.
+The team at Vision Express raised money to support the Macular Society’s services through a mix of colleague and customer facing activities, not least featuring the very adorable Marvin the Mole!
+And, every day their eye care professionals are supporting people with macular disease and signposting them to our services.